MariaLaranjeira/CatCine-Flutter-App/docs/ProductVision.md

 -**Category Likes:** Users can leave a like on the categories they enjoyed by pressing the heart button.
 The like count is displayed on each category for every user to see.

 -**Upvote/Downvote system:** Users can Upvote or Downvote each film inside a category.
-The films/shows are then displayed in descending orther according to the upvote/downvote ratio.
+The films/shows are then displayed in descending order according to the upvote/downvote ratio.
 The total Upvote and Downvote count is displayed alongside the category's total like count.

 -**Explore Page:** Users can search for any film or TV show by typing its name on the Explore Page search bar.